smartcontractkit/external-adapters-js/cryptoapis/README.md

 - `base`, `from`, or `coin`: The symbol or ID of the coin to query
 - `quote`, `to`, or `market`: The symbol or ID of the market to convert to

-### Difficulty endpoint
+### Blockchain stats

-- `blockchain` or `coin`: The blockchain to get difficulty from
+- `blockchain` or `coin`: The blockchain to get stats from
-- `network`: The network of the blockchain to get difficulty from.
+- `network`: The network of the blockchain to get stats from.
 Default: "mainnet"

-### Height

-- `blockchain` or `coin`: The blockchain to get latest block number from
-- `network`: The network of the blockchain to get latest block number from.
-Default: "mainnet"
+- `endpoint`: The parameter to query for.
+Default: "difficulty"

 ## Output